LiskHQ/lisk-docs/docs/building-on-lisk/using-oracle-data.md

 # Accessing real-world data using the Redstone Oracle

-This page will guide you through the process of creating a smart contract on Lisk that utilizes Redstone Data Feeds to access real-world data, such as asset prices, directly from your smart contracts.
+This page will explain how you can access real world / off-chain data using Oracles such as Redstone.

+RedStone is a data ecosystem that delivers frequently updated, reliable and diverse data for your dApp and smart contracts.

+In case you intend to use the price data inside of your own contract, please jump to the section [How to receive price feeds inside a smart contract](#how-to-receive-price-feeds-inside-a-smart-contract)

+If you intend to query the price feeds directly in you webapplication, check out the section [## How to receive price feeds in Javascript](#how-to-receive-price-feeds-in-javascript).

+## How to receive price feeds in Javascript

 ```js
 import { wagmiAbi } from './abi.js'